jadebrowncrimson/louisville_real_estate/README.md

 ## Instructions
 You can run the files in any order.
 Below is a guide to how you should run each file:

+The first thing you will need to do is go to the Data folder and download it.

 1. analysis.py - gives a few datapoints that expose the major wealth gap in Louisville, KY, which is evident in pretty much any large city.
     1. Run the program (ctrl + f5).
     2. The program will return various data points about where the most expensive and least expensive places to live and invest in are located in Louisville, KY.